kn1ko1/SocialNetwork/README.md

 ## API Endpoints

+- /api/comments - POST (create a new comment)
 - /api/comments/{commentId} - GET (returns a single comment by Comment ID)

 - /api/events - POST (create a new event)